ninjaboy/book-exploring-async-basics/src/introduction.md

 - [The Node Experiment - Exploring Async Basics with Rust](https://cfsamson.github.io/book-exploring-async-basics/) (this book)

-- [Exploring Epoll, Kqueue and IOCP with Rust](https://github.com/cfsamson/book-exploring-epoll-kqueue-iocp) a companion book to the "Async Basics" book
+- [Exploring Epoll, Kqueue and IOCP with Rust](https://github.com/cfsamson/book-exploring-epoll-kqueue-iocp) a companion book to the "Async Basics" book where we create the "minimio" library we depend on in this book.

 - Exploring Rust's Futures (TBD) - a different look on the **why** and **how** of Rust's futures